MatthiasPetermann/quadlet-openrc/README.md

 See `examples/`.

-Acknowledgement: This project is by Petermann Digital (https://www.petermann-digital.de).
+Acknowledgement: This is an experimental project by Petermann Digital (https://www.petermann-digital.de).
+Feedback and suggestions are welcome.